tow/calendar-automation/README.md

 ### State file corruption

-Delete `calendar_sync_state.json` to reset.
+**Stateful mode:** Delete `calendar_sync_state.json` to reset.
 Next sync will be a full sync.

+**Stateless mode:** Not applicable - no state file used.

 ### Duplicate events

 The sync is idempotent - safe to re-run.
 If you see duplicates, check for multiple sync processes running simultaneously.

+### Stateless mode recommendations

+- Use stateless mode for serverless/container deployments
+- For calendars with 100+ events, stateful mode may be faster
+- Stateless mode requires CalDAV extended query support (Fastmail ✅ supported)

 ## Architecture